 The District executed a water lease agreement on March 31, 2017 that terminated and replaced previous water lease agreements with Coors Brewing Company (Coors).
 The agreement commenced on April 1, 2017 with an initial lease term ending on March 31, 2022, with the option for up to two five-year renewals.
-Under the terms of the agreement, the District receives the right to up to 200 acre feet, with the option to increase by an additional 200 acre feet, of water per delivery season at a rate of \$750 per acre foot.
+Under the terms of the agreement, the District receives the right to up to 200 acre feet, with the option to increase by an additional 200 acre feet, up to 400 acre feet total of water per delivery season at a rate of \$750 per acre foot.

-Water Share Purchase and Lease-back Agreement - H3O
+Water Share Purchase and Leaseback Agreement - H3O

-On June 17, 2014, the District entered into a water share purchase and lease-back agreement with H3O LLC (H3O).
+On June 17, 2014, the District entered into a water share purchase and leaseback agreement with H3O LLC (H3O).
 Principals of H3O also serve on the District's board of directors.
 Under this agreement, H3O funded the \$1,000,000 settlement with Valley Bank and Trust on the District's behalf.
 As a result, the District conveyed its original 17 Brantner Share certificates to H3O, and the District agrees to lease consumable water from H3O at a rate of \$350 per acre foot per year.
+The lease rate shall be adjusted at every five-year interval during the term of the lease by the local Consumer Price Index or a comparable index.
 The term of the lease will continue for as long as H3O owns the Brantner Shares and will terminate when and to the extent H3O sells all or a portion of the shares.
-The District has first right of refusal upon H3O's decision to sell the shares.
-An amendment on May 14, 2019 amended the least rate to \$650 per acre foot per year and to the take or pay lease condition with respect to the entire 130 acre feet of Brantner Water available in a calendar year, such that, in addition to the lease fee due for the water diverted, a lease fee for the shortfall, if any, will be due annually.
+The District has first right of refusal upon H3O's decision to sell the shares, on the same terms and price H3O offers to any third party.
+An assignment and consent to assignment on May 14, 2019 amended the least rate to \$650 per acre foot per year and to the take or pay lease condition with respect to the entire 130 acre feet of Brantner Water available in a calendar year, such that, in addition to the lease fee due for the water diverted, a lease fee for the shortfall, if any, will be due annually.